PurpleStripedUnicorn/raspberry-pi-monitor-tool/README.md

 make sure you have read the list included above and have confirmed all the criteria are met, before reporting any bugs.

+## How do I protect my server monitor?
+By default, the server monitor isn't protected in any way from people looking into your data.
+You can protect your data in several ways.
+A couple examples
+are:
+* Add a ".htaccess" file to the "server-monitor" folder.
+Add some rules to the file to restrict access from the outside
+* Add code to the "init.php" file, which runs on every page before the page is shown to the user.
+You can use the "exit" command in PHP to prevent the page from loading if necessary

 ## Other info
 ### Programming languages
 The following programming languages and libraries were used for this tool: